Meditate With Me

 Should you increase the speed of walking while you practice?

 You’ll naturally find a good speed as you practice.
 It’s best not to think about how fast you are walking, but rather to focus on the meditation itself.
-As you relax you will likely slow down more, simply because you are more aware of the process of walking itself.
+As you relax, you will likely slow down, simply because you are more aware of the bodily movement.

 Where are some good places to Zen walk?

 Aim for places free of distractions.
-Nearby parks and footpaths can be good.
-Provided you will have the peace to genuinely get into the meditation, anywhere is usually fine.
-Naturally, it goes without saying, that roads should be avoided.
+Nearby parks and footpaths can be useful.
+Provided you will have the peace to get into the meditation, anywhere is usually fine.
+Naturally, roads should be avoided.

-Another great exercise is to go for a Zen Walking Meditation with the family or with friends.
+Yes!
+It is great to do it with your family or friends.
 You’re probably used to chatting away with family and friends, but spending some quiet time together and going for a walk is another great way of bonding.
-You’ll find that you feel much closer to friends and family after a walk together.
+You’ll find that you feel much closer to friends and family after a mindful walk together.